mertgokpinar/MSAT/README.md

 ```
 **PreTrained Weights**

-We provide weights for the Variational autoencoder, trajectory sampler and Sensor Fusion Transfromer, each of can be downloaded from [here](https://drive.google.com/drive/folders/1CNwQekxh8Zp9jDJ6_3YCPJrD7uVQN9Fq?usp=drive_link)
+We provide weights for the Variational autoencoder, Trajectory Sampler and Sensor Fusion Transfromer, each of can be downloaded from [here](https://drive.google.com/drive/folders/1CNwQekxh8Zp9jDJ6_3YCPJrD7uVQN9Fq?usp=drive_link)

 ## **Reference**